jaysun025/MERN-Auth-API-1/README.md

 ### Scaffold the Project

-1. From the command line, create a new directory and switch into it with `mkdir job-board-api && cd job-board-api`.
+1. From the command line, create a new directory and switch into it with `mkdir MERN-AUTH-API && cd MERN-AUTH-API`.
 1. Run `git init` to initialize the repository for Git.
 1. Create a `.gitignore` and add the node_modules directory to it with `echo node_modules > .gitignore`
+1. Creat a `.env` file with `touch .env`
 1. Create an `index.js` file with `touch index.js`.
 1. Create some directories inside your project to organize your code with `mkdir models db controllers middleware`.
 1. Run `npm init -y` to initialize the repository for npm.